elugens/hello-javascript/docs/additional-questions/storing-data-in-the-browser/localstorage-sessionstorage.md

 ---

-### How do storage events behave when the data gets updated in localStorage and sessionStorage?
+### How do storage events behave when we update the data in localStorage and sessionStorage?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The storage event triggers when the data gets updated in localStorage or sessionStorage.
+  <div><strong>Interview Response:</strong> The storage event triggers when the data updates in localStorage or sessionStorage.
 The important thing is that the event triggers on all window objects where the storage is accessible, except the one that caused it.
 It is like a waterfall effect.
-Imagine, you have two windows with the same site in each.
-So localStorage is shared between them.
+Imagine you have two windows with the same site in each. localStorage gets shared between them.
 If both windows are listening for window.onstorage, each one will react to updates in the other one.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />